yt-project/yt/doc/source/reference/demeshening.rst

 When reading data, yt will identify which "coarse" index regions are necessary to read.
-If any of those coarse index regions are covered by more than one file, it will examine the "fine" index for those regions and see if it is able to subset more efficiently.
+If any of those coarse index regions are covered by more than one file, it will examine the "refined" index for those regions and see if it is able to subset more efficiently.
 Because all of these operations can be done with logical operations, this considerably reduces the amount of data that needs to be read from disk before expensive selection operations are conducted.